Associated primes of powers of edge ideals and ear decompositions of graphs: Abstract

 \section{Abstract}

-To compute the local cohomology of a monomial ideal one needs to know its associated primes.
-In this paper, we give an explicit description of the associated primes of every power of the edge ideal in terms of ear decompositions of the graph.
+In this paper, we give a complete description of the associated primes of every power of the edge ideal in terms of generalized ear decompositions of the graph.
 This result establishes a surprising relationship between two seemingly unrelated notions of Commutative Algebra and Combinatorics.
-It covers all previous major results in this topic and has several interesting consequences in both fields.
+It covers all previous major results in this topic and has several interesting consequences.